-"Improve my English" is not specific, but you could change that to "Converse with a native speaker using only English".
+"Improve my English" is not specific, but you could change that to "Pass an English-only technical interview with a native speaker".

 That is much more defined.

-Now you know the action you are taking (converse), who you are doing it with (native speaker), and how you will do it (only English).
+Now you know the action you are taking (pass an interview), who you are doing it with (native speaker), and how you will do it (English-only).